fastcode-ose/www.fastcode.org/src/events/fastcode-seminar.md

 ## Algorithms, Compilers, Accelerators, and Whatever It Takes

-The Fastcode Seminar covers the latest research topics in the theory and practice of performance engineering.
+The Fastcode Seminar covers the latest research topics in the theory, practice, and teaching of performance engineering.
 Topics of interest include, but are not limited to, algorithm design and implementation; techniques for improving parallelism and locality; high-performance programming languages and frameworks; compilers for parallel code; tools for analyzing performance; hardware techniques for improving performance; parallel and concurrent data structures; models and algorithms for emerging technologies; high-performance solutions for databases, operating systems, networking, and artificial intelligence; and just plain clever hacks.

 {% alert "note", "To receive seminar announcements" %}
 [Sign up here](/get-involved/instructors/join/)!